Proving "Extreme Hardship" to a U.S. Relative for Immigration Purposes

-- Your relative has financial debt in the United States that cannot be paid from your home country.
+- Your relative has financial debt in the U.S. that cannot be paid from your home country.

 Evidence of Extreme Hardship

 The evidence you will need to submit to prove your arguments for extreme hardship will start with your qualifying relative’s personal statement.
-Your qualifying relative must draft a statement that outlines all the arguments for extreme hardship if you are not admitted to the United States.
+Your qualifying relative must draft a statement that outlines all the reasons he or she will suffer extreme hardship if you are not in the United States.

 You may also want to submit a personal statement to support the arguments made by your qualifying relative and to shed more light on conditions in your home country.